robfairh/arfc.github.io/manual/guides/pull_requests.md

 - [ ] Thank the author for their contribution.
 ```

-# Responding to Pull Requests Reviews
+# Responding to Pull Request Reviews

 Reviews on pull requests include comments, approvals, and
 suggestions for changes.
 Comments can include general comments on the